Audi e-tron review - MPG, CO2 and running costs

 - 1Audi e-tron reviewThe e-tron is Audi’s first all-electric production car, but it excels with a fantastic blend of performance, comfort and refinement

-- 3MPG, CO2 and Running Costs - currently readingThe Audi e-tron can charge faster than any EV on sale, but the infrastructure isn’t available in the UK just yet
+- 3MPG, CO2 and Running Costs - currently readingThe Audi e-tron is capable of ultra-rapid charging, but the infrastructure isn’t fully available in the UK just yet

 - 5Practicality, comfort and boot spaceThe Audi e-tron is a spacious and comfortable family SUV, but there’s no seven-seat option

 - 6Reliability and SafetyAudi usually fares pretty well for reliability and safety, and given the e-tron is fully electric we expect this trend to continue

 - 7Long-term testFinal report: petrol or electric?
 It doesn’t matter, as the Audi e-tron is a great car